This page contains affiliate links. Please read our disclosure for more info.

 3) How do you fund your travels?

 Patrick works as a software architecture consultant for the software company he worked at before he left the United States and I do legal consulting for them as well as writing for other various freelance organizations.
-(For more information on how we actually do this, see our post on working while travelling)

 4) Do you find it difficult to balance travel and work?
 How do you manage it?